gustavopsantos/Reflex/.github/README.md

 It can be created by asset menu item Assets → Create → Reflex → Settings.

 - logging verbosity is configured in this asset, and default value is set to `Info`
-- the list of ProjectScopes is also configured in this asset, and default value is empty
+- the list of RootScopes is also configured in this asset, and default value is null

 > [!IMPORTANT]
 > ReflexSettings asset is obligatory to have